uswds/uswds-site/_components/step-indicator.md

       <h3>Usability guidance</h3>
       <ul class="usa-content-list">
         <li>
-          <strong>Indicate where a user is in the process.</strong> Use the same color for all steps before and after the user’s current step.
-Use a different color with sufficient contrast for the current step line.
+          <strong>Indicate where a user is in the process.</strong> Use a color and text treatment for the current step segment that is distinct from both the completed and pending step segments.
+This current segment should be the most visually prominent segment in the step indicator.
+Pending segments should be the least prominent of the segments, but should still maintain accessible contrast and not appear disabled.
         </li>
         <li>
           <strong>Use short or single-word labels.</strong> If labelling the step indicators, stick to very short words.